0xbrock/IPSubnetMaskToIPRange/IPSubnetMaskToIPRange/README.md

 ﻿IPSubnetMaskToIPRange
 =====================

-Expands a list of IP subnet masks into IP address ranges.
-The IP address ranges are then expanded into individual a list of individual IP addresses.
+Expands a list of IP subnet masks into IP address ranges and then expands the resulting ranges into individual IP addresses.

 This project wraps the excellent [Network and IP address calculator](http://www.tuxgraphics.org/toolbox/network_address_calculator_add.html "Network and IP address calculator") by Guido Socher to convert the IP subnet mask to an IP range.
 My contribution is just automating the conversion using a list of subnet masks, expanding the IP address ranges, and saving the result to csv files.